Back to Career Hacks

 Upscale AI$200M2026-01AI Infrastructure

-Pacific Fusion's $900M Series A used a milestone-based structure where funds unlock as the company hits targets — a structure borrowed from biotech.
-But critics noted:
+Pacific Fusion's $900M Series A used a milestone-based structure where funds unlock as the company hits targets, a model borrowed from biotech.
+Critics flagged the catch:

 "As soon as a milestone is missed (which is almost inevitable when working on challenging science and engineering), that will force revaluations and renegotiations.
 Therefore, any money beyond what is unlocked is not actually guaranteed."